Band Gear

 Arai Diamond

 A Japanese Mosrite wannabe from the 60’s.
 Mahogany body, bolt-on maple neck.
-Rosewood fingerboard, plastic roller saddles, Jaguar-esque vibrato, 2 pickups with rocker switches on a faux tortoise shell pickguard.
+Rosewood fingerboard, tune-o-matic bridge(replacing the original plastic roller bridge saddles, Jaguar-esque vibrato, 2 P-90’ish pickups with rocker switches on a faux tortoise shell pickguard.
 Translucent, dark forest green with black.
 Strung with flatwounds .011-.50 with wound G.

-I don’t know what model this Bavarian beauty is.
-Jazz master shaped body, sunburst finish, laminated neck, bound rosewood fingerboard, 2 pickups, wonderful vibrato, lotsa chrome, and a superbly designed string mute.
+Late ‘60’s, sunburst finish, laminated neck, bound rosewood fingerboard, 2 pickups, lotsa chrome and creative machining.
+Wonderful vibrato and a superbly designed string mute.
 Way cool, defeat able, spring-loaded volume pot with a pinky hook on it!
 Strung with roundwounds .011-.49 with plain G.

 Other Instruments